vijaysaravanan1812/placemet_training/README.md

 # placemet_training

-  This repository contain important problem that asked in interview
+  This repository contain DSA problems that will asked in interview